Codestech1/IgniteTickets/README.md

-# IgniteTemplate
+# IgniteTickets
-🤖 A basic template for Ignite's discord bots.
+🤖 A simple ticket bot for Ignite's discord bots.
 Made with 💜 in kotlin.

 # How to use
 Just clone this repo and build it.
 Next open a command line and run: `java -jar -DToken=<token> <bot-file>.jar`.